connorp/streetscape/streetscape_slides.md

 - Rank orders projects by score
 - Awards full funding to projects until program funding is exhausted

-900+ Projects Funded, ~$220m total annual budget, 5 years of funding rounds
+900+ Projects Funded — ~$220m total annual budget — 5 funding rounds awarded

 ::: notes
 In general, these projects are designed and implemented by localities, but often receive state funding.
 One such funding program in California that I will be using is the Active Transportation Program.